+How many protein-coding genes are there in bacterial cells?
 How did they get there?
 What is the evolutionary history of young genes?

 Along with colleagues working across the experiment-theory spectrum I am using computational methods to uncover the unexpected complexity of the bacterial genome, exploring a crucial question in evolutionary biology: how does evolutionary novelty arise?
 In particular I am interested in overlapping genes, and am developing methods for detecting and characterizing them in prokaryotes.
 We have also applied the same methods in viruses, for instance in SARS-CoV-2.